18 Experts Share their Top Organic Search Ranking Factors

-Example: attorney invests $10,000 in to the “end all page” to rank for car accident lawyer in their city, and then builds all sorts of pages with statistics, accident checklists, helpful guides and other link-able content under the Car Accidents taxonomy.
+Example: attorney invests $10,000 into the “end all page” to rank for a car accident lawyer in their city, and then builds all sorts of pages with statistics, accident checklists, helpful guides, and other link-able content under the Car Accidents taxonomy.
 Within 4-6 months the attorney typically appears on the first page of Google in their target city for 500-1000 search terms identifiable within Google Search Console’s Search Analytics section (filtering only the primary target URL).

 We are firm believers in the power of link building, so backlinks is our top 1.

 Numbers two and three would have to be website performance and mobile optimization.
 Pages need to load fast enough for both desktop and mobile, ads and images should display properly, text size is readable… you get the picture.

 Number four would have to be topically optimized content—that means long-form articles that answer most of the common questions associated with the topic we choose to write about that day.

 Co-Founder at NotifyVisitors and InviteReferrals

 We focus on long-tail keywords.
 Long-tail keywords have less competition and higher purchase intent as compared to direct keywords.
 “Cleaning service in Manhattan” is much easier to rank as compared to just “Cleaning service”.
 Another important factor is to remove bad backlinks.